 What to Experience: Dragon Dance, Chinese lanterns, Chinese market, and temple visit

 Thai Poosam is a religious festival in Singapore.
 You must be at Sri Srinivasa Perumal Temple and Sri Thendayuthapani Temple to witness the vibrant colors and sacrifice on this fiesta.
 The Hindus take a procession by carrying kavadis (altars) and reach the temple site.
 They do sacrifice the goat or chicken as an offering.
 They wear a yellow dress to appease the gods.
 This is a 2-day celebration where they give offering to god and distribute the prasadam or sweets and snacks to others.
 You may enjoy this festival by booking Singapore tour packages from Ahmedabad.
+There are also many Singapore day tours which cover the Thai Poosam festival.
+The festival runs for around for 2 days, starting from the eve of the day to the day itself.

 When: 8th February 2020